 SLIDE 2.6. - OBESITY - TREATMENT AND PREVENTION

-Use this slide to share that there is hope and a number of things one can do and various ways to treat and prevent overweight and obesity, and to reach a healthy weight and balance.
+Use this slide to share that there is hope and several things one can do and various ways to treat and prevent overweight and obesity, and to reach a healthy weight and balance.

 Obesity can be prevented and treated.